manaschaurasia/Clique-Baits-Customer-Journey-Analysis/README.md

 ## 🗂️ Available Data
 We utilize five datasets to address various questions and perform comprehensive analyses.
 These datasets include:

-* Users: Contains information about customers tagged via their cookie_id.
+* Users Table : Contains information about customers tagged via their cookie_id.

-* Events: Logs customer visits and actions on the Clique Bait website.
+* Events Tables : Logs customer visits and actions on the Clique Bait website.

-* Event Identifier: Describes the types of events captured by the digital data systems.
+* Event Identifier Table : Describes the types of events captured by the digital data systems.

-* Campaign Identifier: Details information about the campaigns run on the website in 2020.
+* Campaign Identifier Table : Details information about the campaigns run on the website in 2020.

-* Page Hierarchy: Lists all the pages on the Clique Bait website along with their product categories.
+* Page Hierarchy Table : Lists all the pages on the Clique Bait website along with their product categories.

 ## 🔍 Key Analyses
 Digital Advertising Trends Analysis: Examine digital advertising trends within a specific region, with a focus on the travel industry, to identify emerging patterns and strategic opportunities.